Workshop on Fellowship and Grant Proposal Writing in the Arts, Humanities, and Social Sciences

 RSVP is closed.

 During this session, draft proposals submitted by some of the participants will be reviewed and discussed.
 Draft proposals will be provided to all participants in advance of the session and should be read ahead of time.
-This is an invaluable way to improve your proposal before it goes to the external agency.
+This is a valuable way to improve your proposal before it goes to the external agency.

 We need draft proposals to deliver this workshop so please consider submitting a proposal for discussion!

 Once you identify a funding opportunity and sponsor, prepare your draft according to the guidelines provided by the sponsor.
-Draft proposals for this workshop need to be submitted to firstname.lastname@example.org by September 13, 2019.
+Draft proposals for this workshop need to be submittedto email@example.com by 5 p.m. on April 2, 2020.